rockthejvm/rockthejvm-site/src/content/articles/immutable-linked-lists-in-scala-with-call-by-name-and-lazy-values.md

 As we mentioned earlier, prepending means:

-- finding the "left-end" of the list
+- Finding the "left-end" of the list
-- adding a new node
+- Adding a new node
-- pointing that node's `next` reference to the rest of the list...
+- Pointing that node's `next` reference to the rest of the list...
 - ...which also needs to update its `prev` and `next` reference throughout the list

 ## 4. Forward References and Lazy Vals